accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

 - [Colour Contrast Analyser (CCA)](https://www.tpgi.com/color-contrast-checker/): tool for evaluating contrasts from the computer, available on Mac and Windows.

+#### Change the font size on iOS

+On iOS, it is possible to display a text size gauge that gives the value of the magnification ratio.
+To do this, you must add the "Text Size" parameter to the control center.

+Depending on the version of iOS, there are different methods to customize the control center and thus add the "Text Size" parameter.
+[The official documentation details them for iOS versions 12 to 18](https://support.apple.com/en-gb/guide/iphone/iph59095ec58/ios#iph83c5f986c).

+We can see that the parameter allows you to reach 190% or 235% magnification, but never 200%, this level does not exist for the moment.
+190% being closer to 200%, this is the value that the methodology suggests testing.

 #### Broadcast the screen of the mobile device

 Broadcasting the screen of your mobile device on your computer will make it easier for you to carry out certain tests, such as contrast tests.
 It can also be used to record certain interactions and take screenshots when writing audit reports.